Rythe-Interactive/Rythe-Engine/CONTRIBUTING.md

 ### Class/Struct Members
 `private` variables should start with `m_` and continued in PascalCase.<br>
-`public` variables should not have a prefix and use camelCase.
+`public` variables should not have a prefix and use camelCase, the same applies to local variables.

 methods of non "stl-likes" should use camelCase naming and "stl-likes" should use stl-like snake_case naming